Sacramento Public Library: The Essential Connection to a Vibrant Community

 A Brief History of the Sacramento Public Library

-More than 150 years later, the Sacramento Public Library is still serving the residents of the greater Sacramento area.
+Today, Sacramento Public Library is still serving the residents of the greater Sacramento area.
 Although time and trends have changed the delivery of library services over the last century and a half, the Library has never changed its commitment to providing those services with excellence and professionalism.
 Today, the Library remains the heart of the community, meeting the needs of its diverse population and responding to ever-changing interests.